-On the other hand, in the IT and tourism industries for example, there is a fair chance of finding job when you are capable of just speaking English.
+On the other hand, in the IT and tourism industries, for example, there is a fair chance of finding a job when you are capable of just speaking English.

 The job skills shortages in Norway have made it necessary to recruit health-care workers, construction workers and engineers from other European Economic Agreement countries.

 Most Norwegians speak and understand English.
 English is accepted in business.
 Not reading and writing Norwegian will not necessarily hurt you.
 Keep one thing in mind - municipalities offer free Norwegian language classes for those who have received job offers.

 Many people believe that having studied the foreign language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

 Applying for jobs in Norway has changed dramatically over the past few years, thanks to mass CV distribution services, online recruitment databases and opportunities to email job search applications.
 Enhanced technologies have brought immediacy to the job searching process as never before.
 Job candidates can now have their job application in front of a recruiter virtually seconds after a fruitful telephone discussion.

 In the effective search for jobs in Norway, you should complement online job search by methods that are more traditional because work in Norway is advertised in different ways and some work is not advertised in traditional forms at all.
 More than half of all employment in Norway is not advertised and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 With jobs in Norway, quite often, it is not what you know but whom you know